ltrgoddard/thesis/temp.markdown

 the tendency of upwardly mobile images to assume ‘autonomy and a right to propagate’, Prynne positively encourages it:

-> the variable transfer of the criteria for imaginative coherence from
+> \singlespacing the variable transfer of the criteria for imaginative
-> the grounds of figurative language to the forms of language resulting
+> coherence from the grounds of figurative language to the forms of
-> from overlapping figurational transformation is a major source of
+> language resulting from overlapping figurational transformation is a
-> excitement and energy in Shelley’s writing. \[… A\]t its best, this
+> major source of excitement and energy in Shelley’s writing. \[… A\]t
-> produces a power and vigour of creative intelligence in the working
+> its best, this produces a power and vigour of creative intelligence in
-> out of ideas astonishingly disregarded at the present time.[^158]
+> the working out of ideas astonishingly disregarded at the present
+> time.[^158]

 \noindent Prynne has, by this point, gone far beyond the rigid schematism of the analysis in his early essay on Victorian poetry, and